Peruvian wren

 The Peruvian wren (Cinnycerthia peruana) is a species of bird in the family Troglodytidae.
-It is endemic Peru.
+It is endemic to Peru.

 Taxonomy and systematics

-What is now the Peruvian wren was formerly called sepia-brown wren and at that time included as subspecies what are now the species Cinnycerthia olivascens and C. fulva.
+What is now the Peruvian wren was formerly called the sepia-brown wren and at that time included as subspecies what are now the species Cinnycerthia olivascens and C. fulva.
 Confusingly, after the split the name sepia-brown wren was transferred to C. olivascens by the International Ornithological Committee (IOC), but the South American Classification Committee of the American Ornithological Society (SACC/AOS) and the Clements taxonomy call it Sharpe's wren.
-C. fulva is named fulvous wren.
+C. fulva is named the fulvous wren.